On this page, you can find additional configuration for adding Apple Pay to your Drop-in integration.

 Set up Apple Pay

-- Enable Apple Pay using your own Apple Developer account and certificate.
+Enable Apple Pay with your own Apple Pay certificate.

 API reference

-You don't need to send additional fields for Apple Pay.
+You do not need to send additional fields for Apple Pay.
 To see optional fields that you can send for all payment methods, choose the endpoint you integrated:

 If you run into an error, refer to Handle Apple Pay errors.